PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

    :style: table

-Comparision of the different variant mechanisms
+Comparison of the different variant mechanisms
 ===============================================

 The table below is a summary of the different mechanisms.
 It is not complete and does not cover all use cases.
 Please check the documentation of the different mechanisms for more details.

-The rating for the comparision table:
+The rating for the comparison table:

 .. list-table:: Rating
    :header-rows: 1